beateixeira04/ASA1/README.md

 # ASA1
 Primeiro projeto da cadeira de análise e síntese de algoritmos - 2º ano de faculdade

-Parenthesization of Binary Operations

-Description
+Overview

 This project implements an algorithm to determine the correct parenthesization of a sequence of binary operations, given a custom-defined operation table.
-The goal is to check if a sequence of numbers can be parenthesized to produce a given result.
+The objective is to check whether a sequence of numbers can be parenthesized to produce a given result.
+Problem Description

+Given an operation table and a sequence of integers, the goal is to find if there exists a valid parenthesization of the sequence that yields a desired result.
+If it is possible, the program should print the leftmost valid parenthesization.
-Input Format
+Input

-An integer n (size of the operation table) and an integer m (size of the sequence).
+    An integer n (size of the operation table).
+    An integer m (size of the sequence).
     A n x n table defining the results of the binary operation.
     A sequence of m integers.
     An integer representing the desired result.

-Output Format
+Output

-If the sequence can be parenthesized to obtain the desired result, the program prints 1 followed by the leftmost valid parenthesization.
+    If the sequence can be parenthesized to produce the desired result, the program outputs 1 followed by the leftmost valid parenthesization.
     Otherwise, it prints 0.

 Example
 Input:

 3 6
 3 2 1
 3 2 1